-There’s nothing like Italian bean soup.
-Maybe it’s because it’s my heritage, but in my opinion, no one does it better.
-This one was a religious experience in my house--at least for my father--my mother made it every Friday.
+There’s nothing like Italian bean soup…or Italian anything, in my view.
+This one was a religious experience in my house.
+My mother made it for my father every Friday.
 I can still see him sitting at the head of the table, with a heel of Italian bread and his big bowl of soup.
-I don’t think he realized the vitality he was getting from this seemingly simple soup.
-The combination of beans and light, fresh, sautéed vegetables creates the perfect balance of energy and endurance, which he sorely needed with us kids around!
+The combination of beans and sautéed vegetables created the perfect balance of energy and endurance, which he sorely needed with us kids around!

 2 small zucchini, diced

-1 cup diced dark leafy greens, kale, collards, broccoli rabe, etc.
+1 cup diced dark leafy greens, such as kale, collards, or broccoli rabe